-- First identify the outcome category or categories that will be achieved through the project focused on long-term policy or systems change.
+- 1. First identify the outcome category or categories that will be achieved through the project focused on long-term policy or systems change.
 The list given below is a menu of outcomes that can result from policy and system change efforts. - Shift in social norms (i.e. changes in awareness knowledge, attitudes, values and behaviors) - Strengthened capacity of groups or organizations as they work to impact policy or systems - Strengthened base of support organized to advance policy - Improved social and physical conditions and environments - Policy level change - 2.
 Layout the various strategies that will be utilized to achieve these outcomes and - 3.
 Identify methods to measure impact and effectiveness of policy and systems change related work and strategies.

-For additional information on outcome categories, strategies and assessment methods, see the "Assessment Methods for Policy and Systems Change Efforts" document under the "Application Resources" section of the GHSMC website.
+For additional information on outcome categories, strategies and assessment methods, see the "Assessment Methods for Policy and Systems Change Efforts" document under the "Application Resources" section at www.gethealthysmc.org/pod/funding-application-resources.